CROSS-BORDER ECOMMERCE

-• GMV of Cross-Border Exports: In 2023, the gross merchandise value (GMV) of China’s cross-border exports is valued at US$528 billion.
-It is projected to reach US$845 billion by 2027.
+Cross-Border Export GMV: In 2023, the gross merchandise value (GMV) of China’s cross-border exports is estimated to be US$523.5 billion, with projections that it will hit US$847 billion by 2027.

-• Leading Cross-Border Markets for China: Japan is the leading market for China’s cross-border eCommerce activity, accounting for 10.4% of all cross-border revenues – or US$11 billion.
-It is followed by South Korea and the U.S.
+Top Cross-Border Markets for China: Japan is the top destination market for Chinese cross-border exports.
+It makes for 10.4% of the total cross-border revenues – or US$11 billion.
+Next up are South Korea and the United States.

-• Top Cross-Border eCommerce Companies in China: In terms of market value, Shein is China’s most valuable cross-border eCommerce player, at US$66 billion.
-It is followed by Airwallex, valued at US$6 billion.
+Leading Chinese Cross-Border eCommerce Companies: In terms of market valuation, Shein tops the list of China’s most valuable cross-border eCommerce companies.
+Its market valuation is US$66 billion.
+Far behind at second position is Airwallex, valued at US$6 billion.

 GMV Growth of China’s Cross-Border eCommerce Exports, 2020-2027